"Mergent North American Dividend Achievers50™ Index"

 Each year, they rebalance the fund so that US companies make up 65% of the Index and Canadian companies make up 35% of the Index.
 The Index is modified yield weighted.
 That means that no company may total more than 5% of the Index (this is to comply with US governmental regulations).

-Currently the top 10 companies in this index are:
+Currently the top 10 companies in the North American Dividend Achievers 50™ Index are:

 I like the general idea of this index, but don't quite see why they force a specific allocation of both number of companies and percentage of market value onto it.
 Why not just include the 50 companies from either the U.S. or Canada that pay the highest dividends?
 Also, why not include REITs, royalty trusts and Master Limited Partnerships?